The Bachelorette’s Ryan Confirms He’s Still In Touch With Angie After Last Night’s Emotional Episode

 Although the episode was filmed months ago, it’s clear Ryan is still recovering from the heartbreak.

-During Jamie Angel’s chat with Ryan on the Hit Network's 2DayFM Breakfast this morning, the dog lover opened up about last night’s episode, saying it’s “still a bit of a sore topic” for him, admitting he hasn’t been able to watch much of the season.
+During Jamie Angel’s chat with Ryan on 2DayFM Breakfast this morning, the dog lover opened up about last night’s episode, saying it’s “still a bit of a sore topic” for him, admitting he hasn’t been able to watch much of the season.

 “It was pretty full on.
 It was upsetting for both of us… I was thinking of just watching them by myself, might binge watch them down the track.”